 The process begins when you ask your computer to resolve a domain name, such as visiting http://techblog.tips.
 At first your computer looks local DNS cache, which stores information about IP address that your computer has recently retrieved.

 If your computer doesn’t already know the answer, it needs to perform a DNS query to find out.

 If the information is not stored locally, your computer queries (contacts) your ISP’s recursive DNS servers.
 These specialized computers perform the legwork of a DNS query on your behalf.
 Recursive servers have their own caches, so the process usually ends here, and the information is returned to the user computer.

 Step 3: Ask the root nameservers

 If the recursive servers don’t have the answer, they query the root nameservers.
 A nameserver is a computer that answers questions about domain names, such as IP addresses.
 The thirteen root nameservers act as a kind of telephone switchboard for DNS.
 They don’t know the answer, but they can direct our query to someone that knows where to find it.

-Step 4: Ask the TLD nameservers
+Step 4: Ask to the TLD name servers

 Step 5: Ask the authoritative DNS servers

-Step 6: Retrieve the record
+Step 6: Retrieve the record from the server

 Step 7: Receive the answer